samjulien/blog/_posts/2018-08-23-what-companies-can-learn-from-the-reddit-data-breach.markdown

 </p>

 Offering immediate, actionable steps accompanied by links to more detailed pages of information is a great way to help your users without overwhelming them with technical information.

+{% include tweet_quote.html quote_text="The most important thing to do when you learn that your system has been compromised is to immediately communicate it and take action." %}

 Hopefully, you won't have to employ these final tactics; however, given today's challenging threat environment, particularly for teams with large user bases, it's critical to stay up to date on the latest solutions and security strategies to avoid a worst-case scenario.